HaasiPidaparthi/aws-bedrock-blog-generation/README.md

 3. **AWS Lambda**: Processes the request, calls AWS Bedrock, and generates structured blog content.
 4. **AWS Bedrock**: Uses Llama 3 to generate the blog based on the provided parameters.
 5. **AWS S3**: Stores the generated blog in a structured format.
-6. **Response**: The API responds with a success message, blog content, and the S3 file location.
+6. **Response**: The API responds with a success message and posts the blog content on the web UI.

 ## 📸 Sample Output
 ![streamlit sample output](https://github.com/HaasiPidaparthi/aws-bedrock-blog-generation/blob/main/sample_output.png)